 When it comes to a career, ESTP personalities have a long and diverse list of jobs to choose from.
-People with this personality type are quick decision-makers, which makes them excellent candidates for roles that require thinking on the feet – e.g. sales, emergency services, crisis management, military, police etc. This is further reinforced by the fact that ESTPs live in the present moment and like to see the results of their actions immediately instead of thinking about the future.
-They also tend to be very charming and popular individuals with excellent networking skills – such traits can give them a great advantage.
+People with this personality type are quick decision-makers, which makes them excellent candidates for roles that require thinking on the feet—e.g., sales, emergency services, crisis management, military, law enforcement, etc. This is further reinforced by the fact that ESTPs live in the present moment and like to see the results of their actions immediately instead of thinking about the future.
+They also tend to be very charming and popular individuals with excellent networking skills; such traits can give them a great advantage.

 ESTP personalities also tend to be quite impatient, which means that careers or roles involving meticulous research or repetitive tasks are not a good fit for them.
-ESTPs are very observant and this trait can be very useful in certain professions (e.g. sales or marketing) – but their curious and energetic nature will push them towards action-oriented rather than highly analytical roles.
+ESTPs are very observant, and this trait can be very useful in certain professions (e.g., sales or marketing), but their curious and energetic nature will push them toward action-oriented rather than highly analytical roles.
 It is very difficult to imagine an ESTP choosing a secure yet boring job over a less stable but more exciting career path.
 ESTPs enjoy taking risks, big and small, and usually come out as winners.

 ESTPs dislike restrictive rules and highly structured environments, often choosing to trust their own abilities and ideas instead of waiting for someone “at the top” to tell them what to do.
-This sometimes lands the ESTP in trouble, but can also push them up the career ladder (if there is one).
-For instance, people with this personality type can be brilliant entrepreneurs and freelancers – their boldness and improvisation skills can be a formidable advantage in a competitive environment.
+This sometimes lands the ESTP in trouble, but it can also push them up the career ladder (if there is one).
+For instance, people with this personality type can be brilliant entrepreneurs and freelancers.
+Their boldness and improvisation skills can be a formidable advantage in a competitive environment.

 If you would like to learn more about the ESTP career paths and professional development, as well as read about the experiences of other ESTPs, download the ESTP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: